-OIS Accommodation is SpinCo Inc. (Exact name of registrant as sp pecified in its charter) Delaware 46-3831207 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) Three Allen Center, 333 Clay Street, Suite 4980, Houston, Texas 77 002 (Zip Code) (Address of Principal Executive Offices) Registrant's telephone number , including area code: (713) 652-0 582 Securities to be registered pursuant to Section 12(b) of the Act: Title of Each Class to be so Registered Name of Each Exchange on Which Each Class is to be Registered Common stock, par value \$0.01 per share The New York Stock Exchange, Inc. Securities to be registered pursuant to Section 12(g) of the Act: None Indicate by check mark whether the registrant is a large accelerated filer, an accel the definitions of "large accelerated filer," "accelerated filer," and "smaller reporting of the definition of the control of the c amended.
+OIS Accommodations SpinCo Inc.

+(Exact name of registrant as specified in its charter)

+Delaware46-3831207(State or other jurisdiction of incorporation or organization)(I.R.S.
+Employer Identification No.)

+Three Allen Center, 333 Clay Street, Suite 4620, Houston, Texas

+(Address of Principal Executive Offices)

+77002 (Zip Code)

+Registrant's telephone number, including area code: (713) 652-0582

+Securities to be registered pursuant to Section 12(b) of the Act:

+Title of Each Class to be so Registered Common stock, par value \$0.01 per share

+Name of Each Exchange on Which Each Class is to be Registered The New York Stock Exchange, Inc.

+Securities to be registered pursuant to Section 12(g) of the Act:

+None

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
+See he definitions of "large accelerated filer," "accelerated filer," and "smaller reporting company" in Rule 12b-2 of the Securities Exchange Act of 1934, as amended.
 (Check one):

-Non-accelerated filer \boxtimes

-(Do not check if a smaller reporting company)
+Large accelerated filer \square Accelerated filer \square Non-accelerated filer $oxtimes$ Smaller reporting company \square (Do not check if a smaller reporting company)

-Large accelerated filer \Box

-Accelerated filer \square